The Clash: London Calling

 ‘London Calling’ was and is a hugely compelling melting pot of musical styles, driven by a passion for action and a fierce political anger, with music and lyrics which remain as relevant today as they were on release.
 As well as showcasing influences and context for the writing and recording of the seminal double album, this new exclusive exhibit at the Museum of London will also examine how the capital influenced The Clash as they became the most popular British band of the 20th century.

-To reflect the band’s diverse range of political, emotional and musical interests a broad range of items will be on show, including:
+To reflect the band’s diverse range of political, emotional and musical interests a broad range of items are now on show, including:

 • A handwritten album sequence note by Mick Jones showing the final and correct order for the four sides of the double album ‘London Calling’